 We are using information about you because you have given us your consent.

 Information about you will be shared with researchers undertaking asthma research studies which have been approved by the REACH Steering Group.

-Any information we collect from you will be kept confidential and stored in a highly secure server at the University of Edinburgh.
-Only authorised staff on the REACH team, who have completed the appropriate data security and data governance trainings, will have access to this database.
+We will hold the personal data you have provided us in a highly secure server at the University of Edinburgh until you withdraw your consent for us to process your personal data.
+Only authorised staff on the REACH Team, who have completed the appropriate data security and data governance training, will have access to this database.

-The information you provide will be kept indefinitely unless you decide to withdraw, which you can do at any time by emailing or calling the REACH team.
+The information you provide will be kept indefinitely unless you decide to withdraw, which you can do at any time by emailing the REACH Team.
 If you withdraw, your information will be removed from the database.

 The data linkage will be done in a secured environment provided by the University of Edinburgh Safe Haven infrastructure and/or the National Safe Haven environment (NSS-eDRIS).
 Approved researchers seeking to analyse linked data will be required to apply for and gain access through a secure link for only de-identified datasets.